suhanimht/House_Rent_Predictor/README.md

 ## Modeling implementation
 #### Step 1: Split data into explanatory variables
 Before we move on with modeling, we first need to split the data.
 We decided to drop the ‘Posted On’ column along with the target variable as looking at the problem at hand, this attribute would not contribute much to the model.
 The dataset is split into explanatory variables — X and target variable — y.
-#### Step 2: Divide data into Train and Test set
-To implement the model, we divided the dataset into training and testing sets using a 70:30 split.
-The training set was used to train the models, while the testing set was used to evaluate their performance.
-Scikit-learn’s train-test split is used to accomplish this task.
-#### Step 3: Feature scaling
-Before going into modeling proper, the data needs to be scaled to handle skewed features.
-Scikit-learn’s standard scaler ensures that for each feature the mean is 0 and the variance is 1, bringing all the features to the same magnitude.
-Doing this will significantly affect the model’s performance.
-#### Step 4: Feature Preprocessing
-House rent prediction is a regression problem, therefore about three regression models were trained and the best was chosen.
-We defined two functions to help calculate the model metrics — R2 score and root mean squared error.
-#### Step 5: Implementing Linear Regression model
-#### Step 6: Implementing Decision Tree model
-#### Step 7: Implementing Decision Tree model
-#### Step 8: Hyperparameter tuning with Grid search (Optional)
-Lastly, we then perform grid search with cross-validation using the GridSearchCV function.
-After fitting the grid search object to the training data, we can obtain the best hyperparameter values (best_params) and the corresponding best model (best_model) based on the evaluation metric.

 ## Evaluation
 To evaluate each of the model's performance, we used metrics, including root mean squared error (RMSE) and R-squared.
 The RMSE measures the average squared difference between the predicted and actual rental prices, while the R-squared value represents the proportion of the variance in the rental prices that can be explained by our model.
 Upon evaluating the model on the testing set, we obtained an MSE of 0.9997 and an R-squared value of 0.0153.
 These results indicate that Linear Regression Model is the best fit out of the three.
 Our model has a reasonably good fit to the data and is capable of making